hydralang/humboldt-doc/source/basics.rst

 (This code is taken from appendix A.2 of [Jacobson1988A2]_; variable names have been altered to improve clarity.)

 Humboldt measures round-trip times with millisecond resolution.
+For more information about the measurement, see :ref:`ping-proto`.

 .. index:: ! retransmission
 .. index:: ! acknowledgment